shakacode/re-formality/README.md

 You can access this data in render via `form.status` (see below).

 ##### `reset`
-Simply reset the form container state.
+Simply reset a form container state.

 #### `form => UI`
 Form container accepts children as a function.